Alert Bay: Demographics

-Up to a half of the village's residents are First Nations people.
+Up to half of the village's residents are First Nations people.
 The village is in traditional Kwakwakaʼwakw territory.
 Two Indian Reserves take up the rest of Cormorant Island, Alert Bay 1 on the east side of the island, Alert Bay 1A on the west.

 Facilities and features

-Alert Bay has a credit union, grocery store, museums, a traditional "big house", a hospital, an Royal Canadian Mounted Police station, a drug store, a post office, three restaurants and retail gift shops, a BC liquor store, a Royal Canadian Legion, a pub, doctors' offices, a dental clinic, a drug and alcohol treatment centre, and four automated teller machines (one in the bank, legion hall, restaurant and one inside Bayside Pub).
+Alert Bay has a credit union, grocery store, museums, a traditional "big house", a hospital, a Royal Canadian Mounted Police station, a drug store, a post office, four restaurants and retail gift shops, a BC liquor store, a Royal Canadian Legion, a pub, doctors' offices, a drug and alcohol treatment centre, and three automated teller machines (one in the bank, one outside the drug store and one outside Bayside Pub).

-The town has three airports (Alert Bay Airport, a public airport, and the Alert Bay Water Aerodrome).
+The town has two airports (Alert Bay Airport, and the Alert Bay Water Aerodrome).
 There is a boat harbour and a BC Ferries terminal with service to Sointula and Port McNeill.

 There is Alert Bay Elementary School, part of School District 85 Vancouver Island North, for children in kindergarten and grades 1 to 7 and the T'lisalagi'lakw School (independent) owned and operated by the ʼNamgis First Nation for children in nursery, kindergarten and grades 1 to 7.
 Students in grades 8 to 12 travel by foot or ferry / water taxi to a school in nearby Port McNeill on Vancouver Island, along with students from Sointula on nearby Malcolm Island and others on North Island.

-There is also one campground and an ecological park consisting of a cedar swamp and a small area of old-growth trees.
+Alert Bay has a campground, located on Alder Rd.

+Alert Bay Ecological Park, formerly known as Gator Gardens, consists of boardwalks over a marsh and some forest trails.
+Cedar, pine, and hemlock trees populate the marsh.
+Many of the trees in the park are covered in Witch's Hair lichen.
+The water in the marsh comes from an underground fresh water spring.
+A dam was built in 1886 to collect fresh water for a fish cannery, and the resulting flooding of fresh water killed the trees in this area.
+The resulting cedar snags are a distinctive feature of this marshy area.

 Alert Bay is home to the world's tallest totem pole.